 Summary

-The Excel BYROW function applies a LAMBDA function to each row of a given array and returns one result per row in a single array.
-In the example shown, data is the named range C5:H15.
+The Excel BYROW function applies a function to each row of a given array and returns one result per row.
+BYROW can apply stock functions like SUM, COUNT, and AVERAGE or a custom LAMBDA function.
+All results are returned at the same time in a single array.

 Purpose